 1. What does it smell like?
 These products solve rotten-egg odor, but not all odors.

-3. Are you using a water softener?
+4. Are you using a water softener?
 If yes, then aluminum/zinc sacrificial anodes are probably not going to solve the problem.
 Think about a powered anode instead.
 They cost more, but they have an incredible success rate.
+It's also important to mention that the primary function of any anode is to protect a water heater from rusting and powered anodes do that in softened water very well.
+Odor or no odor, people with softeners should be using powered anodes or be checking their sacrificial ones yearly.

 There are a couple of other potential solutions you can consider.
 One is Rheem's Marathon electric heater, which is plastic-lined and has no anode.
 However, it costs several times more than a standard water heater and might be expensive to operate in some parts of the country where the utility rate structure favors gas.